juan131/wordpress-for-k8s/docs/README.md

 ## TLS certificates management and issuance

-The solution makes use of the cert-manager and ingress resources to expose the blog site externally through HTTPS.
+The solution makes use of the cert-manager, external-dns and ingress resources to expose the blog site externally through HTTPS.

 Please refer to the [TLS Management Guide](tls.md) for detailed information.